Frequently Asked Questions

 How can Exhibitors get involved in Pioneers of Tomorrow?

 As an exhibitor at FIA2026, you have the exclusive opportunity to meet with a new, inspired and motivated audience, interested in exploring the wide variety of careers in the aerospace sector.
 Taking place on the Friday of the airshow, we encourage you to host hands-on activities and networking events on your stands, designed to captivate the imagination of young minds.
+You will also have the opportunity to tell us in advance, via E-Net, what activities you plan to deliver at Pioneers of Tomorrow so we can help promote and support your involvement.

 How can I obtain a supporting visa application letter?